Healthdirect Free Australian health advice you can count on.

 How will life with an ICD be different?

-Living with an ICD can be stressful and often people feel nervous for a little while after the procedure.
+Living with an ICD can be stressful.
+You may feel anxious for a little while after the procedure.
 Talk to your family and healthcare team about how you are feeling and any concerns you might have.

 Create an action plan with your doctor so you know what to do if you get an electric shock from your ICD.
 Carry an ID card with your ICD details in your wallet or purse.